 Not all soldiers become air traffic controllers, but for those who do, the opportunity comes with great responsibility.
 ATCs are tasked with keeping the skies safe for both military personnel and the hundreds of thousands of people who fly each day.
-Learn more about air traffic control and life in the U.S. Army by checking out the links on the next page.
+Learn more about air traffic control and life in the U.S. Army by checking out the links below.

 - American Forces Press Service.
 "Face of Defense: Air Traffic Controller Fulfills Long-Term Plans."
 Sept.
 5, 2008.
 (April 13, 2011)http://www.defense.gov/news/newsarticle.aspx?id=51049